minakilabs/sallmon-sdk/README.md

 Tagline:

-Sallmon_CORE: Does your Dogfish bite?
+Sallmon CORE: Does your Dogfish bite? 🐟✨